 Ames Laboratory does not have any point sources of effluents requiring National Pollutant Discharge Elimination System (NPDES) permits.
 The Laboratory discharges wastewater to the ISU sanitary sewer system, which discharges into the City of Ames sanitary sewer system.
 The City of Ames has an NPDES permit.
 The City of Ames has an agreement for wastewater pretreatment with ISU, which includes Ames Laboratory's wastewater.
-Both the City of Ames and ISU sampled the university's wastewater effluent using EPA protocols and methods in 2012 as part of this agreement.
+Both the City of Ames and

+ISU sampled the university's wastewater effluent using EPA protocols and methods in 2013 as part of this agreement.
 Since existing DOE buildings are on land leased from ISU, the ISU storm-water permit (MS4s) covers Ames Laboratory activities.
-The Laboratory discharged approximately 4,234,340 gallons of wastewater to ISU's sanitary sewer system in 2012.
-This was 1.3 percent of the total discharged from ISU's campus buildings.
+The Laboratory discharged approximately 2,325,330 gallons of wastewater to ISU's sanitary sewer system in 2013.
 Wastewater trends are summarized in Figure 3.7-1.

-Figure 3.7-1, Waste Water
+Figure 3.7-1, Wastewater Generation

-Under 40 CFR Part 112 the Laboratory is required to have a Spill Prevention, Control and Countermeasure (SPCC) Plan as the Laboratory meets the 1,320 gallon storage capacity threshold for oil storage.
-The Laboratory's Plan is part of Iowa State University's overall Plan.
+Under 40 CFR Part 112 the Laboratory is required to have a Spill Prevention, Control and Countermeasure (SPCC) Plan as the Laboratory's storage (2,900 gallons) exceeds the 1,320 gallon storage capacity threshold for oil storage.
+The Laboratory's Plan is part of lowa State University's overall Plan.
+The SPCC Plan documents how the Laboratory prevents potential oil spills/releases from entering navigable waters and the environment.
+Preventions includes but are not limited to monthly inspections of qualified oil filled equipment and training to applicable employees.